 Does hair miniaturization mean you are going bald?

-In some cases, hair miniaturization causes the hair to become much thinner but doesn’t affect every single hair follicle on the head.
+In some cases, miniaturization causes the hair to become much thinner but doesn’t affect every single hair follicle on the head.
 In other instances, this condition is related to hormonal changes from aging, especially male hormonal changes, and will lead to significant thinning or baldness.

 Can hair miniaturization be stopped?

-You can stop the hair miniaturization process if you treat it early enough.
+You can stop the process if you treat it early enough.
 Reversing hair loss is usually a matter of timing, as once the follicle has constricted too much, it will no longer work and can’t be brought back.

 How long is the hair miniaturization process?